CalicheDev/CalicheDev/README.md

 ![Fondo_linkedin](https://user-images.githubusercontent.com/56748002/189555774-37f47e99-ec27-4b28-b18f-6ebdedc39e75.jpg)

 Full-Stack Developer.
 I have created some projects using PHP, JavaScript, and also implemented technologies such as Laravel, MySQL and SQLServer.
 I am also proficient using SQL, and Windows.
-My goal is grow as a developer and DepOps, reach a high seniority level and take a role in software architecture to create great applications.
+My goal is grow as a developer and DevOps, reach a high seniority level and take a role in software architecture to create great applications.
 Team player, communication, problem-solving, and detail-oriented are skills that allows me to do an excellent job.

-🚀 I am part of the best community ever: [**Open-Bootcamp**](https://open-bootcamp.com/).
+🚀 I am part of the best community ever: [**OpenBootcamp**](https://open-bootcamp.com/).

 ## 🚀My projects

 _I love developing projects to increase my technical skills, continuously improve my code and keep learning about new technologies.
 These are some of my best projects._
--
--
--
+-Orfeo - Software de Gestión Documental
+-Sistema HelpDesk con PHP, JavaScript, Ajax y MySQL -Software ERP con Laravel, JavaScript y MySQL

 ⚙ My stack technologies
 |Programming languages|Frontend|Backend|